 To install RStudio:

 - Go to www.rstudio.com and click on the “Download RStudio” button.

 - Click on the version recommended for your system and install it.

-Finally, you might choose to install the
+Libraries you might choose to install before starting are the

-tidyverse and the book’s data set at this time, by finding the Console in RStudio and typing:
+tidyverse and the book’s data set

 More details on package installation are in Section 1.8.